-The success of each mobile app advertising campaign can be narrowed down to a single point - the value that the acquired user will bring to the app.
-The user lifetime value (LTV) metric can help mobile app marketers in figuring this out and optimizing for it.
-It is one of the most powerful and most enigmatic metrics in the app marketing toolbox.
+The success of each mobile app advertising campaign can be distilled down to a single number - the value that the acquired user will bring to the app.
+The user lifetime value (LTV) metric can help you figure this out.
+It is one of the most powerful, but also the most enigmatic, metrics in the app marketing toolbox.

 The Essence of LTV

-LTV is a function that shows the value of a new user - how much that user is worth to your app.
-LTV can serve many purposes - it can be an indicator of your app’s success, a reminder of the power of user loyalty, and a tool for forecasting growth.
-But at its simplest, user LTV is what drives (or what should drive) your app marketing budget.
-It tells you how much each new user is worth – and how much you should pay to acquire that user.
+LTV is a way of calculating the value of a new user.
+In other words, how much that user is predicted to be worth to your app, over their whole relationship with your app.
+LTV can serve many purposes: it can be a measure of your app’s success, a reminder of the power of user loyalty, and, a tool for forecasting growth.
+But at its simplest, user LTV is what underpins (or what should underpin!) your app marketing budget.
+It tells you how much each new user is worth – and thus provides you a cap for how much you should pay to acquire that user.

 How to Calculate LTV?

 LTV can be broken down into three categories of variables:

 - Monetization - How much a user contributes to your app revenue (in the form of ad impressions, subscriptions, in-app transactions, etc.).

 - Retention - The level of engagement a user has with your app and how often they return to your app within a certain period.

 - Virality - The sum value of additional audiences a user will refer to your app.

 Thus, LTV becomes a function of these three variables: